joelbeedle/salsa/README.md

 ### Using the Docker container

-Clone the repository
+- **Clone the repository:**
 ```bash
 git clone --recursive https://github.com/joelbeedle/swarm-sim.git
 git submodule update --init --recursive
 ```

-Then, build the docker image
+- **Build the docker image:**
 ```bash
 docker build -t swarm-test/testbed .
 ```

-Once it has built, run the container using
+- **Run the container:**
 ```bash
 docker run --shm-size=256m -it -p 5901:5901 -e VNC_PASSWD=123456 swarm-test/testbed
 ```

-We can then connect to the virtual machine by going to `http://localhost:5901` and enter the password `123456`.
+We can then connect to the virtual machine

+- Go to `http://localhost:5901` and enter the password `123456`

-Then, right click, select `Applications > Terminal > Bash` and you will find yourself already in a terminal in the repository.
+- Right click, select `Applications > Terminal > Bash` and you will find yourself already in a terminal in the repository.

-The testbed application can be found at `./build/testbed/`
+- The testbed application can be found at `./build/testbed/`

 ### Installation
 `swarm-sim` was designed with to be cros-platform.